 Amongst the core subjects in Commerce stream, Economics is simply the study of the allocation of resources to tackle scarcity as well as facilitating their optimum utilization.
-It is also imperatively the study of choices whether in personal life or in businesses and economic markets for profit maximisation.
+It is also imperatively the study of choices whether in personal life or in businesses and economic markets for profit maximization.
 As a vast discipline encompassing a host of sub-fields and concepts, there are an array of Economics books curated by top Economists and Theorists in this field and aim to explore its core as well as lesser-known concepts and ideas!
 Are you looking for some interesting reads to expand your knowledge in economics?
 This blog enlists some of the insightful and must-read books on economics for beginners you must explore to accentuate your understanding of this amazing field of study!

 This Blog Includes: